-Section 4.
-Employees who are required to work overtime in excess of two (2) hours beyond their regular work shift shall at the end of the regular shift, be allowed a duty-free meal period without compensation.
-When the overtime period is four (4) hours or more of continuous work, a short rest period, considered as part of the time worked for which compensation is due, may be granted during the period of overtime work using the same criteria in determining justification and the same scheduling requirements as for rest periods during basic tours of duty.
+Section 8.
+When the overtime period is four (4) hours or more of continuous work, a short rest period not to exceed fifteen (15) minutes, considered as part of the time worked for which compensation is due, may be granted during the period of overtime work using the same criteria in determining justification and the same scheduling requirements as for rest periods during basic tours of duty.